GWR 1400 Class: Into service

-The 1400 Class was designed to work with the GWR design of autocoach, a specialist coach designed for push-pull working and which could also be used with engines of other classes such as the 517s, the GWR 5400 Class, the GWR 6400 Class and the older GWR 2021 Class.
+The 1400 Class was designed to work with the GWR design of autocoach, a specialist vehicle with driving controls designed for push-pull working and which could also be used with similarly equipped engines such as the 517 Class, and the 5400, 6400 and the older 2021 classes.
 This lack of auto gear was the cause of earlier scrapping of the 5800 Class as there was no work for them.
 The last, no. 5815, was withdrawn from Swindon shed in April 1961.

 The auto-fitted locos fared little better; scrapping commenced in 1956 and all were withdrawn by early 1965.
 Nos.
 1442 and 1450 were withdrawn from Exmouth Junction shed in May 1965.
 By the early 1960s several had been in store (parked in an out-of-the-way siding with a tarpaulin over the chimney) for some time, being occasionally steamed to replace failed diesels.

 Preservation

 Four examples have been preserved, all late withdrawals from service in the 1963-1965 period.
 All went direct to preservation from British Railways in relatively good condition.

 Loco numbers in bold mean their current number.

 1442 spent its last years working between Tiverton and Tiverton Junction and became known as Tivvy Bumper.
 It was purchased by Lord Amory in 1965 for display at Tiverton.

 All preserved examples apart from 1442 are fitted with auto train equipment, and 1450 has also operated on the mainline in preservation, but due to its size was restricted in the amount of work it could do and was also restricted on mileage, as the 1400s only have a max water capacity of 800 impgal.
 During the 1990s it worked a number of Dawlish Donkey trips from Exeter St Davids to Newton Abbot.